 One Pot Creamy Jalapeño Popper Pasta

-One Pot Creamy Jalapeño Popper Pasta recipe is easy enough for a weeknight meal with just the right amount of spicy flavors, creamy sauce, and gooey cheese!
+One Pot Creamy Jalapeño Popper Pasta recipe is easy enough for a weeknight meal with just the right amount of spicy flavors, creamy cheese sauce, and gooey cheese!

 I am on a serious pasta kick lately.
 If you are asking yourself how this is different from my everyday life…you are correct.
 It is, in fact, not any different.
 I have found an awesome pasta dinner to add to my recipe rotation and am so excited to share it with you all today.
 So, let’s talk Creamy Jalapeño Popper Pasta, shall we?